 Meet Dr. Adam Ingrao...

 Adam is a proud fourth generation US Army veteran and the resident insect expert at Bee Wise Farms where he manages all aspects of Bee Wise's beekeeping operation and sustainable pest management program.
-As an entomologist at Michigan State University Extension, Adam runs the Heroes to Hives program, the largest beekeeping education program for veterans in the US (a program Lacey and Adam founded at Bee Wise Farms in 2015 that's trained over 400 veterans in the art and science of beekeeping).
+Adam is the co-founder (along with Lacey) and National Director of the Heroes to Hives program, the largest beekeeping education program for veterans in the US (a program Lacey and Adam founded at Bee Wise Farms in 2015 that's trained over 2,000 veterans in the art and science of beekeeping) and serves as an outreach specialist for Michigan Food and Farming Systems.
+He has authored numerous peer reviewed manuscripts on beneficial insects and was recently a co-author of the book Honey Bee Medicine for the Veterinary Practitioner.

 Meet Lacey Ann Ingrao...

 While Lacey is a native Californian she has truly made a home here in Michigan.
-The ever changing seasons keep her excited for the months to come and the downtime during winter allows restored energy to push hard during the farming seasons.
+The ever changing seasons keep her excited for their transitional ways.
+Especially the downtime during winter, which give way for restored energy to push hard during the farming seasons.

 Lacey enjoys her life, like she enjoys the weather...ever changing.
 Which is why she often find herself involved in a variety of projects.
-Below are a few of these things Lacey Invests her time into currently.
+Below are a few of the project she currently invests in.

-- Event Coordinator for Michigan Food Farming Systems (MIFFS), a non-profit organization providing services, education, and resources to beginning and historically underserved farmers.
+- Michigan Family Farms Conference- Planning Member.
+Conference coordination hosted through Michigan Food Farming Systems (MIFFS), a non-profit organization providing services, education, and resources to beginning and historically underserved farmers.

-- Transpersonal Wellness Coach: discover boundaries, identify patterns, explore what your spirit desires and live a life that serves best.
+- Transpersonal Wellness Coach: discover boundaries, identify patterns and live a life that serves you and your community best.

 - Farmer.
 Beekeeping.
 Creator of varietal honey and value added products, with the bees of course.